brittking/postsharp.github.io/_posts/2021-11-11-announcing_caravela_preview-3.md

 tag: featured
 ---

-The final preview of PostSharp "Caravela", our Roslyn-based replacement of our MSIL-based PostSharp Framework, is now available. fIt should work with most codebases, support the complete C# 9 language, and has a very respectable set of aspect-oriented features.
+The final preview of PostSharp "Caravela", our Roslyn-based replacement of our MSIL-based PostSharp Framework, is now available.
+It should work with most codebases, support the complete C# 9 language, and has a very respectable set of aspect-oriented features.
 This preview is the last we're releasing under the codename "Caravela".

 You can try Caravela today on sample projects, but it is [not recommended](#what-does-not-work-yet) to use it in production projects.